Demonstration of teleportation across a quantum network code: MQNC on IBM processors

 For example, in order to entangle an arbitrary pair of qubits it is first necessary to apply swap operations until the states occupy adjacent physical qubits.
 Doing so incurs a significant amount of noise as each swap operation consists of three controlled-not gates with an average error of the order of $4\times 10^{-2}$.
 Furthermore, the calculation of an optimal sequence of swap gates incurs a non-trivial classical processing cost.
-Attempting to transpile the MQNC circuit to the processor using the built-in tools of the QISKIT package results in a circuit incorporating a minimum of twelve 2-qubit gates, and results in final states close to the maximally mixed state.
-We present here an alternative transpiling scheme based on local complementation (transformation rule T4) which requires only seven 2-qubit gates, and yields a circuit of reasonable depth.\\
+Attempting to transpile the MQNC circuit to the processor using the built-in tools of the QISKIT package results in a circuit incorporating a minimum of twelve noisy 2-qubit gates, and results in final states close to the maximally mixed state.
+Effectively, the new processors are no better than the old one at performing MQNC when this transpiling scheme is used.
+We present here an alternative transpiling scheme based on local complementation (transformation rule T4) which requires only seven 2-qubit gates, and yields a circuit of reasonable depth.
+This means that the transpiling step, while still noisy, is no longer so noisy as to completely negate the improvements in hardware in the new processors.\\

 Let $a$ be a qubit in a graph state $|G\rangle$ with graph $(G,E)$.
 Let $N_a$ be the neighbourhood of $a$ in $|G\rangle$.
 The local operation $LC_{a} = \sqrt{X_a}\prod_{b \in N_a}\sqrt{Z_b}|G\rangle,$ known as local complementation produces a new graph state with graph $G^\prime(V, E^{\prime})$ with $ E^{\prime}= E\Delta E(N_a, N_a)$ following transformation rule T4.
 As an example of using local complementation to redistribute entanglement, consider three qubits $a$, $b$, and $c$ in a graph, of which only $a$ and $b$, and $b$ and $c$ may be entangled directly via an edge.
 Entanglement between $a$ and $c$ can be created by performing local complementation on $b$.
 This leaves all three qubits entangled.
 Any one edge in this new triangle graph may be removed by performing local complementation on the opposite qubit.
 Any two edges may be removed by performing a $Z$-measurement on their common qubit which has the effect of deleting all incident edges on that qubit following rule T1.
 In this way an operation requiring six 2-qubit operations using swap gates is achieved using only two with local complementation.